Swindon: Modern period

 Swindon in 1959.
 Grid squares are 1 km.

 The Second World War saw an influx of new industries as part of the war effort; Vickers-Armstrong making aircraft at Stratton, and Plessey at Cheney Manor producing electrical components.
 By 1960, Plessey had become Swindon's biggest employer, with a predominantly female workforce.

 David Murray John, Swindon's town clerk from 1938 to 1974, is seen as a pioneering figure in Swindon's post-war regeneration: his last act before retirement was to sign the contract for Swindon's tallest building, which is now named after him.
 Murray John's successor was David Maxwell Kent, appointed by the Swindon/Highworth Joint Committee in 1973: he had worked closely with Murray John and continued similar policies for a further twenty years.
-The Greater London Council withdrew from the Town Development Agreement and the local council continued the development on its own.
+The Greater London Council withdrew from the Town Development Agreement, and the local council continued the development on its own.

 There was the problem of the Western Development and of Lydiard Park being in the new North Wiltshire district, but this was resolved by a boundary change to take in part of North Wiltshire.
-Another factor limiting local decision-taking was the continuing role of Wiltshire County Council in the administration of Swindon.
+Another factor limiting local decision-making was the continuing role of Wiltshire County Council in the administration of Swindon.
 Together with like-minded councils, a campaign was launched to bring an updated form of county borough status to Swindon.
 This was successful in 1997 with the formation of Swindon Borough Council, covering the areas of the former Thamesdown and the former Highworth Rural District Council.

 In February 2008, The Times named Swindon as one of "The 20 best places to buy a property in Britain".
 Only Warrington had a lower ratio of house prices to household income in 2007, with the average household income in Swindon among the highest in the country.

 In October 2008, Swindon Council made a controversial move to ban fixed point speed cameras.
 The move was branded as reckless by some, but by November 2008 Portsmouth, Walsall, and Birmingham councils were also considering the move.

 In 2001, construction began on Priory Vale, the third and final instalment in Swindon's 'Northern Expansion' project, which began with Abbey Meads and continued at St Andrew's Ridge.
 In 2002, the New Swindon Company was formed with the remit of regenerating the town centre, to improve Swindon's regional status.
 The main areas targeted were Union Square, The Promenade, The Hub, Swindon Central, North Star Village, The Campus, and the Public Realm.

 In August 2019, a secondary school in the town was at the centre of a 'county lines' drug supply investigation by Wiltshire Police, with 40 pupils suspected of being involved in the supply of cannabis and cocaine, and girls as young as 14 being coerced into sexual activity in exchange for drugs.